funkfinger/blog/content/posts/2016/02/01/ubiquiti-ap-setup-debugging/index.md

 ---
 layout: post
-title: "Ubiquiti AP Setup Debugging"
+title: 'Ubiquiti AP Setup Debugging'
 comments: true
 date: 2016-02-01 11:15:30
+obsolete: true
 ---

 While trying out a Ubiquiti wifi solution, I ran into one AP not getting installed correctly.
 It was showing as either `disconnected` or `pending authorization` - the latter I think means that it was trying to connect to a wifi netowork rather than the ethernet network it was plugged into.